Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Scanning_Z_Probe.md

 * Send command `M952 B# A##` where ## is the new address you want to use, e.g. `M952 B120 A100`.
 * Power the system down and up again, or send `M999 B120`.
 This will cause the SZP to restart with the new address.
 * Send command `M122 B100` (or whatever address you chose) to verify that you can communicate with the SZP at its new address
-* You can now power up the next SZP and commission it in the same way if you have moe than one in the system
+* You can now power up the next SZP and commission it in the same way if you have more than one in the system

 ## Testing communication